Winter in Amsterdam: Skating on Frozen Canals

 Our best photos and video of Amsterdam’s frozen canals with ice-skaters on the Keizersgracht and Prinsengracht. – Our home city Amsterdam is one of the most beautiful cities in the world.
 Stunning old buildings along the canals, biker friendly for locals and tourists and, especially during really cold winter days, a winter wonderland for photographers and ice skaters.
 Ice skaters?
 Yes, you read correctly.
 The Netherlands is a country full of rivers, canals, lakes, and any other kind of waterways.
 Traditionally, the best way to use them during the cold winters in the past was to go on skates and sleighs using the ice as a street.

 You might have heard of the Olympic Games 2018 in South Korea, where the Dutch ice speed skaters coming from all over the Netherlands outperformed the whole international competition.
 Well, we just can confirm the love of being on the ice of the Dutch people.
 Right after the ice seemed to be thick enough in Amsterdam, the first brave Dutch ice skaters carved their ways over the frozen Keizersgracht and Prinsengracht.
-And now enjoy a couple of men‘s photo story of a perfect Winter day in Amsterdam walking on the frozen Grachten of the Dutch capital!
+And now enjoy a couple of men‘s photo story of a perfect Winter on Amsterdam’s Frozen Canals walking on the frozen Grachten of the Dutch capital!

 Video of Amsterdam’s frozen Canals in March 2018

 Can you imagine how beautiful Amsterdam looks like when it is covered in snow?
 Well, the last two times this rare occurrence happened in Amsterdam, we took the chance to wander around the city to see a totally different, quiet and calm side of Amsterdam.
-All the bikes were covered in snow and the entire traffic come to a standstill.
 Enjoy our photos of a white Amsterdam and the video of Karl biking through the snow last December!

 Walking on the Ice of Keizersgracht